 Deputy Principal, Director of Enrichment Programs

-Jayne, who has been teaching at Treetops for 14 years, is currently in the position of Deputy Principal and Director of Enrichment Programs.
+Jayne, who has been teaching at Treetops has been teaching at Treetops since 2005, is currently in the position of Deputy Principal and Director of Enrichment Programs.
 Jayne has two children, both of whom attended Treetops.
 She and her family, together with a dog, cats and chickens, live on an acre in Darlington close to the school.
 Jayne’s interests have included endurance cycling, mountaineering and rock climbing, ski-ing and organic gardening.

 Jayne was educated in England, and came first to Australia to compete in a 5,200km mountain bike race across the centre of Australia with her husband, on a mountain bike tandem!
 This turned out to be a life-changing experience in many different ways and she and her husband emigrated to Western Australia shortly afterwards.